-Recurrent Considerations / Brought Forward from 2021/22 Update on Progress/Action taken to address the issue in 2022/23 Serious harm or death of a child or young person Safeguarding risk because of serious harm or death of a child or failure to safeguard children.
-Reputational risk as a result of poor inspection or service breakdown.
-Safeguarding Children Partnership (WSCP) and other local strategic partners.
+Recurrent Considerations / Brought Forward from 2021/22 Update on Progress/Action taken to address the issue in 2022/23 Safeguarding issues continue to be monitored and managed through the WCF Governance Structures and partnership working with the Worcestershire Safeguarding Children Partnership (WSCP) and other local strategic partners.
 Quality Assurance measures are in place throughout the service through audit and service user feedback.
 Safeguarding and activity has been monitored by the WSCP Safeguarding Practice Review Board and Get Safe Partnership Board.
 Last year's Annual Governance statement highlighted the sustained improvement in Children's Social Care recognised by the DfE by the early removal of the "Support and Supervision" phase in June 2022.
 This improvement continues to be validated through the outcomes of external Inspections, adoption and fostering services in 2022-23 which were both rated "good".
 At the time of finalising the Annual Governance Statement our standard inspection of our Childrens Services is currently taking place by Ofsted (15 -26 May 2023) which we have been expecting and the service is well prepared.
-County Council's ability to effectively provide services and impair our ability to Regular budget monitoring and forecasting remain a focus of our financia management processes.
-Management accounts, which report actual income and expenditure against budgeted and forecast performance, have been prepared or a monthly basis and the achievement of savings targets and use of Counci reserves has been monitored throughout the year as part of ongoing activity to consider financial sustainability and inform our assessment of going concern.
+County Council's ability to effectively provide services and impair our ability to Regular budget monitoring and forecasting remain a focus of our financial management processes.
+Management accounts, which report actual income and expenditure against budgeted and forecast performance, have been prepared on a monthly basis and the achievement of savings targets and use of Council reserves has been monitored throughout the year as part of ongoing activity to consider financial sustainability and inform our assessment of going concern.
 A Safeguarding Adult Board is in place with representation from safeguarding partners.
 A centralised Adult Safeguarding Team located within the Safeguarding Hub ensures competency of staff, information sharing and consistency in decision making.
 The Adult Safeguarding Team are aligned with the Area Teams and 3 Conversations processes.
 Staff are assessed against WSAB safeguarding competency framework.
 As part of the CQC assurance self-assessment (pending CQC inspection of local authority adult social care services as of April 2023) the effectiveness of both the Safeguarding Team and Safeguarding Adults Board will be reviewed, and outcomes of safeguarding process and practice will be assessed against the statutory safeguarding framework and how effectively we have embedded the 'Making Safeguarding Personal' approach

-2022/23 New Governance Considerations Identified Actions Non-compliance with disciplines. n Corporate Policies and Procedures across A review of the Council's Constitution and supporting policies and procedures will be performed to ensure that responsibility and accountability is defined and the consequences for non-compliance across Officers and Members are clearly communicated and that action is taken where instances of non-compliance are identified.
+2022/23 New Governance Considerations Identified Actions Non-compliance with disciplines.
+Corporate Policies and Procedures across A review of the Council's Constitution and supporting policies and procedures will be performed to ensure that responsibility and accountability is defined and the consequences for non-compliance across Officers and Members are clearly communicated and that action is taken where instances of non-compliance are identified.